deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 Deep-belief networks are used to recognize, cluster and generate images, video sequences and motion-capture data.
 A continuous deep-belief network is simply an extension of a deep-belief network that accepts a continuum of decimals, rather than binary data.
 They were introduced by [Geoff Hinton and his students in 2006](http://www.cs.toronto.edu/~hinton/absps/fastnc.pdf).

+## MNIST for Deep-Belief Networks

+MNIST is a good place to begin exploring image recognition and DBNs.
+The first step is to take an image from the dataset and binarize it; i.e. convert its pixels from continuous gray scale to ones and zeros.
+Typically, every gray-scale pixel with a value higher than 35 becomes a 1, while the rest are set to 0.
+The MNIST dataset iterator class does that.

 ### Hyperparameters

 See the [parameters common to all multilayer networks in our Iris DBN tutorial](../iris-flower-dataset-tutorial).